Facebook partners with 'Assassin's Creed' maker in cloud-gaming push

-July 1 (Reuters) - Facebook Inc (FB.O) has teamed up with French videogame maker Ubisoft Entertainment SA (UBIP.PA) to bolster its cloud-gaming platform with popular titles such as "Assassin's Creed", the social media giant said on Thursday.
+(Reuters) - Facebook Inc has teamed up with French videogame maker Ubisoft Entertainment SA to bolster its cloud-gaming platform with popular titles such as “Assassin’s Creed”, the social media giant said on Thursday.

 Facebook Gaming currently has more than 25 games including “Roller Coaster Tycoon Touch” by Atari, and “Lego Legacy Heroes Unboxed” and “Dragon Mania Legends” by Gameloft.